GIMP: Development

-GIMP's mascot is called Wilber and was created in GIMP by Tuomas Kuosmanen, known as tigert, on September 25, 1997.
-Wilber received additional accessories from other GIMP developers, which can be found in the Wilber Construction Kit, included in the GIMP source code as /docs/Wilber_Construction_Kit.xcf.gz.

 Distribution

 The current version of GIMP works with numerous operating systems, including Linux, macOS and Windows.
-Many Linux distributions, such as Fedora Linux and Debian., include GIMP as a part of their desktop operating systems.
+Many Linux distributions, such as Fedora Linux and Debian, include GIMP as a part of their desktop operating systems.

 GIMP began to host its own downloads after discontinuing use of SourceForge in 2013.
 The website later repossessed GIMP's dormant account and hosted advertising-laden versions of GIMP for Windows.